ARTICLE

 Anatomy of a River

 From its source, a river flows downhill as a small stream.
-Precipitation and groundwater add to the river’s flow.
+Precipitation and add to the river’s flow.
 It is also fed by other streams, called tributaries.
-For instance, the Amazon River receives water from more than 1,000 tributaries.
-Together, a river and its tributaries make up a river system.
-A river system is also called a drainage basin or watershed.
-A river’s watershed includes the river, all its tributaries, and any groundwater resources in the area.
+Some rivers have many tributaries; for instance, the Amazon River receives water from more than 1,000 tributaries.
+Together, a river and its tributaries make up a .
+A river system is also called a or watershed.
+A river’s watershed includes the river, all its tributaries and any groundwater resources in the area.
+The end of a river is its .
+Here, the river empties into another body of water, such as a large river, a lake or the ocean.
+Many of the largest rivers empty into the ocean.

 Eventually, the river flows to lower land.
 As the slope of its course flattens, the river cuts less deeply into its bed.
-Instead, it begins to wind from side to side in looping bends called meanders.
+Instead, it begins to wind from side to side in looping bends called .
 This action widens the river valley.

 Rivers Through History

-Later, people learned that the fertile soil along rivers is good for growing crops.
-The world’s first great civilizations arose in the fertile flood plains of the Nile in Egypt, the Indus in southern Asia, the Tigris and the Euphrates in the Middle East, and the Huang (Yellow) in China.
+Rivers have always been important to people.
+The world’s first great arose in the fertile flood plains of rivers: the Nile in Egypt, the Sindu (Indus) in southern Asia, the Tigris and the Euphrates in the Middle East, and the Huang (Yellow) in China.

 Rivers remain important today.
 If you look at a world map, you will see that many well-known cities are on rivers.
-Great river cities include New York City, New York; Buenos Aires, Argentina; London, England; Cairo, Egypt; Kolkata, India; and Shanghai, China.
-In fact, rivers are usually the oldest parts of cities.
-Paris, France, for instance, was named after the Iron Age people known as the Parisii, who lived on the islands and banks of the Seine River, which flows through the city.
+Great river cities include Buenos Aires, Argentina; Cairo, Egypt; Kolkata, India; and Shanghai, China.
+Rivers continue to provide transportation routes, water for drinking and irrigating , and power for homes and industries.

 Rivers of Europe